Here it is! I finally got some time to sit down and get this recipe on the blog.

 Let the sauce simmer for about 3 minutes.
 Then, add shredded chicken and continue to let simmer for about 10 minutes.

 While the sauce is simmering, it's time to make the filling.
-In a medium sized bowl, stir together the cottage cheese, egg, parmesan cheese and 2oz of the mozzarella cheese.
+In a medium-sized bowl, stir together the cottage cheese, egg, parmesan cheese, and 2oz of mozzarella cheese.

 Cover with foil and bake at 350F for about 25 minutes, remove foil, and bake for another 10 minutes to really melt the cheese.

 Let it cool for about 5 minutes before cutting into it.
 I cut it into 10 equal slices in my 9x13 pan for the Nutrition information I will provide.

 I served ours with some broccoli sautéed in 1/2 Tbsp olive oil and 1 oz of Parmesan cheese.